Voyage to the Planet of Prehistoric Women: Reception

 In a retrospective on Soviet science fiction film, British director Alex Cox compared this version to the earlier Voyage to the Prehistoric Planet and called Voyage to the Planet of Prehistoric Women "equally classic".

 Although the film review website FilmFanatic.org describes it as "a jarring mish-mosh of scenes" and "frightfully sub-par," it also claims "the storyline moves along at a quick enough pace that you’ll likely never be bored".
 Nigel Honeybone of HorrorNews.Net wrote that the film's scenes with Mamie Van Doren represented "Peter Bogdanovich’s stag film", and that producer Roger Corman had "made the Russian footage crappier, fulfilling his patriotic duty as an American".

-Filmink magazine wrote, "This and Voyage to the Prehistoric Planet... use much of the same footage but Bogdanich’s film is far superior: it’s simply better made."
+Filmink magazine wrote, "This and Voyage to the Prehistoric Planet... use much of the same footage but Bogdanovich’s film is far superior: it’s simply better made."